 The waterways, rivers and marshlands of the Okavango Delta, Chobe river and Kwando-Linyanti wetlands offer a variety of water-based activities such as:

 This is a relaxing way to view the intricate watery wilderness of Botswana.
-A traditional, dugout canoe is paddled by a professional safari guide.
+A mokoro safari takes place in traditional, dugout canoe which is paddled by a professional safari guide.

 This is a great, relaxing and somewhat whimsical way to enjoy the unique sunsets in Botswana, with a cocktail or glass of wine at hand.